inkle/ink/README.md

  * **inklecate** is the command-line compiler for ink.
 It takes one or more text files with an `.ink` extension, and produces a `.json` file.
 It can also be used in *play* mode, for testing a story on the command line.
  * The **ink runtime engine** is a C# library that can be used within Unity or other C# environment.

+**Warning:** **ink** is in alpha.
+Features may change, bugs may be encountered.
+We're yet to complete a project with this major rewrite of ink - it's a work in progress!

 # Getting started